 Energetic renovation - measures and funding opportunities

 Energy consumption has increased dramatically in the last few decades, not only in Germany and other industrialized countries, but all over the world.
-Fossil fuels such as coal, crude oil and natural gas are still the main sources of energy generation.
+Fossil fuels such as coal, crude oil and natural gas are still the main sources of energy production.
 But their occurrence is gradually decreasing.

 Necessity of an energetic renovation